Advanced Air Mobility Infrastructure

 No. Sponsor-furnished charging stations should be available to all aeronautical users (non-exclusive).
 This is similar to traditional aircraft self-fueling availability, which is protected by the grant assurances.
 Exclusive-use AAM leased property with proprietary charging stations are not considered an exclusive-right.
 Like other air carriers, AAM users have the right to self-fuel and self-maintain their aircraft.

 Not currently.
 There is growing interest in the use of hydrogen and hydrogen fuel cells for powering traditional and new aircraft, which requires the need for hydrogen storage at airports.
 The FAA’s ATRD Branch, in collaboration with the National Renewable Energy Laboratory, is currently researching hydrogen infrastructure standards.
-In the meantime, federally obligated airports interested in siting hydrogen storage on their airport must submit an ALP update to their local RO/ADO.
+In the meantime, federally obligated airports interested in siting hydrogen storage on their airport must contact their local RO/ADO.
+An updated airport layout plan (ALP) may be needed.
 These projects will be reviewed on a case-by-case basis while ARP works to develop national guidance for hydrogen storage on airports.

 Yes, for federally obligated airports and public-use, non-federally obligated airports.
 To ensure there are no impacts to Part 77 surfaces, identify aircraft charging stations in the OE/AAA system for both permanent and temporary construction.
 Refer to AC 150/5300-20, Submission of On-Airport Proposals for Aeronautical Study, on how to file notice to the FAA.